-At the Meeting, Pason's 2018 consolidated audited financial statements and the auditor's report on those statements will be presented.
+At the Meeting, Pason's 2019 consolidated audited financial statements and the auditor's report on those statements will be presented.
 No vote will occur.
 Shareholders will then be asked to vote on the following business:

-- 1. Fix the number of directors to be elected at the Meeting at five: - 2.
+- 1. Fix the number of directors to be elected at the Meeting at six; - 2.
 Elect the directors of Pason for the ensuing year; - 3.
-Reappoint Deloitte LLP as auditors for 2019 and authorize Pason's board of directors to fix their remuneration; - 4.
-Advisory ("Say on Pay") vote on Pason's approach to executive compensation; and
+Reappoint Deloitte LLP as auditors of Pason for 2020 and authorize Pason's Board of Directors to fix their remuneration: and - 4.
+Conduct a non-binding "say on pay" advisory vote on Pason's approach to executive compensation.